The AI safety bill Big Tech hates has passed the California legislature

 After birth, the baby may experience low birth weight, impaired brain development and decreased IQ, the agency warned.
 Later in life, the exposure could also be linked to impaired motor skills.
 The EPA noted that some of the effects of exposure could be irreversible.

 “DCPA is so dangerous that it needs to be removed from the market immediately,” Michal Freedhoff, assistant administrator for the EPA’s Office of Chemical Safety and Pollution Prevention, said in a statement.
 “It’s EPA’s job to protect people from exposure to dangerous chemicals.
-In this case, pregnant […]
+In this case, pregnant women […]

 Read the Full Article